Tarptent Double Rainbow Review: Big tent, small packsize

 Yes, single wall tents have some inherent compromises.
 You’ll need to take care not to brush up against the tent’s sidewalls when conditions are humid, and you can’t pitch the inner tent by itself for bug-free stargazing.
 But in the case of the Double Rainbow, there’s enough room to largely the negate the former, and with both doors tied right back, at least you can enjoy the promise of simply glorious views come morning.

-Have you used the Tarptent Rainbow or Double Rainbow?
+Have you used the Tarptent Double Rainbow or single Rainbow?
 Please let us know your thoughts in the comments below…

 Please keep the conversation civil, constructive, and inclusive, or your comment will be removed.